 Be suspicious of anyone going door-to-door in your neighborhood.
-Watch them carefully and if you notice that they try the door to see if it is locked, look into windows, or go into alleyways or backyards, report it to the police immediately.
+Watch them carefully take notice if they try to find lock doors.
+Look into windows, or go into alleyways or backyards, report it to the police immediately.

-Be suspicious of apparent business transactions conducted from a vehicle.
-Be suspicious of persons being forced into a vehicle.
-Be suspicious of any abandoned vehicle that appears in your neighborhood.
+Be suspicious of apparent business transactions.
+Beware of people force into a vehicle.
+Be suspicious of any empty vehicle that appears in your neighborhood.
 And, be suspicious if you see a flashlight beam inside a neighbor’s home, especially if they are away.